MattDevy/pg-k8s/README.md

 ```

 ## Further work
-- add metrication, monitoring and alerting to this stack using proemtheus and grafana.
+- add metrication, monitoring and alerting to this stack using prometheus and grafana.
 - add a demo application that uses this deployment
 - use fluxcd or kustomize to deploy instead of helm
+- figure out a local backup solution